 Full-time courses at Level 3 and below are usually free for 16 to 19 year olds.
 You will have to pay for your travel, books and on some courses, specialist equipment.

-Students aged 19+ may have to pay some or all of the costs depending on the course level, the level of qualification they have and their circumstances.
+Students aged 19+ may have to pay some or all of the costs depending on the course level, the level of qualification they have and their circumstances - ask colleges for more information..
 Advanced Learner Loans are available to students aged 19 or over, studying an approved course at Level 3 up to and including Level 6.
-For some courses over 18s may also be able to look at getting a Professional and Career Development Loan
+There is also Advanced Learner Loan Bursary Fund for people who may be in particular hardship.

 Apprentices get at least the National Minimum Wage for apprentices and many get more.

 Trainees may get help with travel and meals and may be able to apply for other learning support.

 Other help includes...

 - 16-19 bursaries; also Learner Support Fund 19+ – schools, colleges and training providers may help with some costs if you're struggling, so ask them